Paula Radcliffe: Anti-doping activity

 — Radcliffe on Marion Jones in 2007.

 Radcliffe has advocated a system where first time offenders are banned for four years and any future offence for life.
 However, she felt that in cases like that of Christine Ohuruogu, who missed three out-of-competition drugs tests, that she should be allowed to compete in the Olympics, as the BOA does not allow anyone who has served a doping ban to compete.
 However, when Ohuruogu admitted to not trying to get to the tests, Radcliffe expressed her disappointment and hoped that it was a lesson learned.
 When Marion Jones admitted to steroid use, Radcliffe stated that it was good for the sport that Jones was caught and that they had to keep testing and that people being caught is a big deterrent to would-be cheats.

+In 2019, regarding guidelines for gender in sport, Radcliffe stated “right now, transgender women are not a threat to female sport, but you would be naive if you thought that, by not putting in any rules, it couldn't come to that at some point in the future.
+People will manipulate this if there is an opening there to make money and win medals and we've seen the lengths people go to, the lengths Russia went to cheat in sport.”

 Doping allegations

 Reflecting upon the scepticism created by incidents of doping, she said "You have to accept the situation...it would be great if we could win the battle against doping and have testing that was 100 per-cent reliable, but I don't think that will happen in my competitive career."
 She has previously asked for the results of a blood test taken at the London Marathon to be made public, saying that she had "absolutely no objection to my test being released".

 In 2015, in the wake of revelations of widespread doping in athletics, Radcliffe said that, unlike some other prominent British athletes, she would not be releasing her blood-test history, and discouraged other athletes from doing so.
 She was later indirectly identified as a suspected doper by MP Jesse Norman during a parliamentary inquiry into blood doping.
 In response, Radcliffe issued a statement in which she "categorically denied" cheating in any form and said she has "nothing to hide".
 Shortly afterwards, her three suspect test results were leaked, though Radcliffe still refused to release her complete blood-test history.
 In late November 2015, the IAAF declared that the accusations were "based on the gross misinterpretation of incomplete data".
 The UK Anti Doping Agency, having received Radcliffe's blood test history via the IAAF, stated that "UKAD has come to the same conclusion as the IAAF review that there is no case to answer".